 Motorcycle accidents occur for a wide variety of reasons.
-While motorcyclists can be and sometimes are at fault, the other involved driver/drivers are often to blame.
+While motorcyclists can sometimes be at fault, the other vehicle drivers involved are often to blame.
 Sadly, many of these accidents lead to severe injuries and even death.
 According to recent reports, Florida leads the nation in the highest rate of motorcycle fatalities.

-According to the National Highway Traffic Safety Administration, approximately 88,000 motorcyclists were injured in collisions in 2015 and 4,976 were killed throughout the United States.
+According to the National Highway Traffic Safety Administration, roughly 80% of all reported motorcycle crashes result in injury or death.
+In 2019, approximately 84,000 motorcyclists were injured in collisions, and 5,014 were killed throughout the United States.

 Of these incidents, a few common trends can be seen.